|

 Native integration

 The ideal path: Cloudflare's bot classification triggers an async event to the content owner's OA telemetry endpoint without a separate Worker.
-The publisher enables it, the .well-known/openattribution file tells the integration where to send events, and retrieval data flows in the standard format.
+The content owner enables it, the .well-known/openattribution.json manifest tells the integration where to send events, and retrieval data flows in the standard format.
 No Worker deployment, no Wrangler, no API token.

 Zaraz alternative